Brand new Waterstones Children's Laureate 2022-2024 Joseph Coelho shares what he's plan...

-- Ian Lamb - Head of Children's Marketing and Publicity at Bloomsbury, representing the Publishers Association Children's Group
+Amanda Punter – Publishing Director of Puffin at Penguin Random House, representing the Publishers Association Children's Group

 If you would like to write to the Waterstones Children's Laureate, you can send correspondence to:

-Please note that the Waterstones Children's Laureate receives a huge volume of invitations, and only a limited number of events will be available.
+Please note that the Waterstones Children's Laureate receives a huge volume of invitations, and only a limited number of events will be available throughout their term.